-Mineral prospecting will be for gold and precious metals on approximately 607.52 acres of State fee-owned school land.
+Mineral prospecting will be for lithium and minerals on approximately 520 acres of State fee-owned school land.
 Mineral prospecting activities authorized under this Permit shall be limited to field work involving geological mapping and rock sampling.
-Approximately 50 to 100 samples, each weighing 2 to 5 pounds, using a 16-inch long hand pick tool will be collected per day.
-Up to 200 soil samples at 100 ft. apart and one foot deep will be collected per day.
+Approximately 20 to 50 samples, each weighing 2 to 6 pounds, using a 16-inch long hand pick tool will be collected per day.
 No other surface disturbance is authorized.
 Exploratory drilling is not authorized by this Permit.
 Vehicle access shall be limited to existing roads and jeep trails.
 Additional access shall be on foot.

-To insure the prospecting will not have any effect on the threatened desert tortoise, which is expected to be present on the Permitted Land, Permittee shall adhere strictly to the following conditions:
+To ensure the prospecting will not have any effect on the threatened desert tortoise, which is expected to be present on the Permitted Land, Permittee shall adhere strictly to the following conditions:

-- 1. Permittee shall not bring dogs or firearms onto the site. - 2.
-Permittee will minimize the number of vehicles on location to be used only on established roads and observe a 15 mile per hour speed limit.
+- 1. Permittee shall not bring dogs or firearms onto the site. - Permittee will minimize the number of vehicles on location to be used only on established roads and observe a 15 mile per hour speed limit.
 The vehicles shall be in proper working order and free of any fluid leaks to ensure tortoise do not ingest harmful fluids. - 3.
 Permittee shall not touch or handle any tortoises. - 4.
 Permittee shall check under and around any parked vehicle prior to moving the vehicle.
 If a tortoise is under it, the vehicle shall not be moved until the tortoise leaves the vicinity of the vehicle. - 5.
 Permittee shall not take samples from rock piles that could reasonably be sheltering a tortoise or burrow. - 6.
 If any tortoise or burrow is spotted on the Permitted Land, Permittee shall not pursue activities within a 25-foot radius of the animal or burrow. - 7.
 Permittee shall contain all trash, litter and debris and remove them from the site to avoid attracting predators such as ravens or coyotes.
 Additionally, Permittee shall not leave on the site any rope, cord, twine or other material that may entangle tortoise.